14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 Even the sealant on the glass lid is free of plastic and made with silicone rubber.

-Hario‘s Ethical and Sustainability Practices
+Hario‘s Ethical & Sustainability Practices

 Since 1972, Hario’s factory has been making glass with electricity, an environmentally friendly alternative to combustion smokestacks.